-- A4.1 All specified trees within the site were inspected. - A4.2 Trees were located on an Ordnance Survey map using an Android tablet with GPS capabilities and on-site features; exact tree locations are not guaranteed. - A4.3 Individually numbered plastic tree tags were attached to the trees. - A4.4 Recommendations for management of the trees refer mainly to the alleviation or removal of risks and nuisances. - A4.5 Trees were inspected where possible using the Visual Tree Assessment method (VTA) as developed by Claus Mattheck and Helge Breloer (1994).
+- A4.1 All specified trees within the site were inspected. - A4.2 Trees were located on an Ordnance Survey map image using an Android tablet with GPS capabilities and on-site features; exact tree locations are not guaranteed. - A4.3 Individually numbered tree tags were attached to the larger trees with a nail.
+Many are now missing, though these trees are still easily located.
+In the future, due to the growth of a large number of trees throughout the area, there may be a necessity to carry out another round of tagging, so as to be able to identify individual trees. - A4.4 Recommendations for management of the trees refer mainly to the alleviation or removal of risks and nuisances. - A4.5 Trees were inspected where possible using the Visual Tree Assessment method (VTA) as developed by Claus Mattheck and Helge Breloer (1994).
 This is a widely accepted methodology that takes into account structural and physiological symptoms from which judgements can be made regarding the risk from the tree. - A4.6 Tree condition criteria are based approximately on the following requirements: